RakhiNair/plantuml_generator/README.md

 ![Screenshot of the application](Screenshot.png)

-# Generated PlantUML Diagram displayed in the screenshot of the Application:
+# Generated PlantUML Diagram displayed in the screenshot:

 ![plantuml_image](plantuml_image.png)

 This coding challenge was an invaluable learning experience, especially as it was my first foray into both React and FastAPI.
 Thank you for the opportunity – I'm eager to hear your feedback and continuously improve my skills.